godspeedsystems/gs_doc/docs/microservices/authen-author.md

 The framework provides authorization, to verify if any event/model is authorized to access specific information or is allowed to execute certain actions.

 ### 10.2.1 Workflow DSL
 You can add authorization workflow at the task level in any workflow.
-The authorization workflow should return allow/deny output to the main worklfow.
+The authorization workflow should return allow/deny or json output to the main worklfow.

+** Allow/Deny **
+If authz workflow returns data as true/false, it means the task is allowed/denied to get executed.

+** JSON output **
+If authz workflow returns JSON output then it is merged with args.data of the task for which authz is being executed.

 Here is the sample spec:
 **Sample workflow calling the authz workflow**